OmarAlejandroLinares/ProyectoDAA/README.md

 * Dorogovtsev-Mendes Method

 For each method, 3 different graphs were generated, which had 30, 100 and 500 nodes.
-Each graph generates a .GV file, which allowed to generate through Gephi, its corresponding .PNG image.
+Each graph generates a **.gv** file, which allowed to generate through Gephi, its corresponding **.png** image.

 ## How to test the project?
 In order to correctly replicate the results obtained with this project, the following steps must be followed:
-1. sip
-2. noup
+1. Download the files and store them in the same folder
+2. Run the code *graph* which will store the 18 graph files in a folder called *gv*
+3. Open each of the generated files in the *Gephi* software and export them in **.ong** format